-The Maryland Court of Special Appeals took an interesting look at the scope of settlement releases in Harvey v.
+The Maryland Court of Special Appeals looked at the scope of settlement releases in Harvey v.
 City Homes, Inc last week.
 The case has some important reminders for Maryland plaintiffs’ attorneys that the case is not over after a settlement or verdict because the language of the release may be critical if the victim has future potential claims.

 Facts of Harvey

 Harvey filed a lead paint lawsuit against his former landlord, City Homes.
 Harvey’s lawsuit against City Homes was based on lead paint exposure in his early teens when he lived at 2027 Christian St. After getting sued, City Homes filed a 3rd party complaint against one of Harvey’s previous landlords, Everton Realty (“Everton”).

 In response to the 3rd party suit by City Homes, Everton dug out the 15-year-old release Harvey signed in the prior case.
-Both Everton and City Homes moved to dismiss arguing that Harvey’s current claims were actually barred by the release he signed in the prior case.
+Both Everton and City Homes moved to dismiss, arguing that Harvey’s current claims were barred by the release he signed in the prior case.
 The Circuit Court for Baltimore City agreed with them and dismissed Harvey’s lead paint case based on the prior release.
 Harvey appealed and asked the Court of Special Appeals to answer a very straightforward question: were Harvey’s new claims involving a new landlord and a different property really barred by a 15-year-old release he gave his old landlord?

 Argument on Appeal

 Harvey’s argument on appeal was pretty simple.
 The release he executed in 1999 should only bar claims against the old landlord (Everton) related to lead paint at his old rental house (Catherine St).
 In response, City Homes asserted that the 1999 release effectively barred Harvey from ever bringing lead paint claims against anyone relating to any property.
 In effect, City Homes claimed that Harvey could sue no one for lead paint injuries ever again.
 The relevant language of the 1999 release read as follows: